chrisw4858/RepData_PeerAssessment1/PA1_template.md

 ## 6 2012-10-06 15420
 ```

-Note that with this particular approach 10/1/2012 which had only NA entries is included in the calculation as having zero steps.
+Note that with this particular approach 10/1/2012 which had only NA entries is included in the results with NA steps.

 We then look at a histogram of the number of steps per day.
-Visually, the 'typical' value appears to be around 10,000 steps in day, while there are 10 days with no steps recorded at all.
+Visually, the 'typical' value appears to be around 10,000 steps in day, while there are 2 days with no steps recorded at all.

 ```r